CSCfi/csc-user-guide/docs/apps/elmer.md

 module avail elmer
 ```

-The default version of Elmer is taken into use by
+The default version of Elmer is loaded with

 ```bash
 module load elmer/latest